 Tax refunds are nice.
-Unfortunately, I won’t be getting one given I didn’t pay quarterly estimated taxes in 2014 despite my freelance income.
-So why didn’t I pay quarterly estimated taxes given there’s a likelihood I’d pay a penalty if I did not?
+Unfortunately, I don’t always get one.
+When I first wrote this article, I didn’t get one because I didn’t pay quarterly estimated taxes despite my freelance income.
+Why didn’t I pay quarterly estimated taxes given there’s a likelihood I’d pay a penalty if I did not?

 Uncertainty and certainty.

 I was uncertain whether I’d freelance for the entire year.
-After spending most of 2012 and 2013 working on my own business, adding 25 hours a week of freelance work was a new endeavor.
-But I enjoyed freelancing so much (and didn’t get fired) that I decided to commit to at least a whole year.
-Furthermore, my consulting client was kind enough to offer stock options, so I had an added incentive to stay for at least the one year cliff.
+My freelance work was a new endeavor.
+But I enjoyed it so much (and didn’t get fired) that I decided to commit to at least a whole year.
+Furthermore, my consulting client was kind enough to offer stock options.
+So I had an added incentive to stay for at least the one year cliff.